Pasta with zucchini and tomatoes

 Pasta with tomatoes and zucchini ingredients

-ONION: I love red onions when it comes to pasta recipes, they’re colorful, healthy and packed with antioxidants.
+ONION: I love red onions in pasta recipes.
+They’re colorful, healthy, and packed with antioxidants.
 But feel free to use any onion you have!

-HERBS: I used fresh chopped parsley, but fresh basil or thyme are totally fine instead of parsley.
+HERBS: I used fresh chopped parsley, but fresh basil or thyme are wonderful instead of parsley.

 Close-up of a bowl full of this vegetarian pasta dish.